 The financial watchdog receives hundreds of complaints every year from animal lovers unhappy their pet insurer has rejected their claim.
-We detail common issues and explain how to avoid finding yourself in a similar situation.
+Here are some common issues and how to avoid them.

 The Financial Ombudsman Service (FOS) rules on complaints made by customers of banks, investment firms and insurers.